metamn/beat/code/pages/design-systems-are-a-cultural-challenge/design-systems-are-a-cultural-challenge.md

 ## What difficulties Design Systems impose

 In this particular case &mdash; which might be similar as well for other companies this size and cultural heritage &mdash; the design team was not able to deliver a design system.

 On code, we've ended up with components so big in number and redundancy they've escaped under control.

-The designer &larr;&rarr; developer communication pattern was the classic one: developer, execute the creation!
+On designer &larr;&rarr; developer communication the pattern was the classic one: developer, execute the creation!

-And the lessons are:
+And the lessons were grim.

-### Deconstruction
+## Deconstruction

-Design system are not a continuously expanding thing like the comps of the past were.
-They are canonical, deconstructed to the minimum number of parts.
-They ask the question _How we can re-use?_ instead of throwing a _Let's quickly add ..._.
+A design system is not a continuously expanding thing like the comps of the past were.
+It is canonical, deconstructed to the minimum number of parts.
+It asks the question _How we can re-use?_ instead of throwing a _Let's quickly add ..._.

 There are no hacks &mdash; anymore, unfortunately &mdash; instead there is contemplation.
 If an element in a design system is singular, not reused elsewhere it can't be part of the system.

-With a design system the design is reduced to its fittest form.
+With design systems the design is reduced to its fittest form.
 A result not always trivial to achieve.

-### Systems thinking
+## Systems thinking

 Artists are not engineers.